 Beyond the school, Parker is the liaison for parents and community partners and provides workshops to assist stakeholders in supporting students.
 A talented and sought-after leader, Parker has participated in a number of district, state and national conferences, trainings and leadership committees.
 Activities have included presenting at the National TAP Conference, creating guidebooks and assessments for English Language Arts (ELA) academic standards, and serving as a teacher leader and advisor for the Louisiana Department of Education—in which Parker trains educators statewide.

-“Every day I dedicate myself to leading my teachers with my heart.
-I listen.
-I learn.
-I inspire.
-As an educator at a TAP school, I have..." (read more)
+“Every day I dedicate myself to leading my teachers with..." (read more)

 Mar 03, 2015